-This page is best viewed in ‘desktop mode’ because of the tables & photo comparison tools.
+This page regularly updated and is best viewed in ‘desktop mode’ because of the tables & photo comparison tools.
 If you are on mobile, you can easily toggle to desktop view at the bottom of this page (click here).

 With my recent posts on cups, I have seen the same questions many times – one of which is “What cup should I buy?”
 You want to know that you are buying the right cup for you, and to be honest, it’s not a perfect science – but you can make an educated guess.
 Chances are, you’ll love your cup!